SuperSimen/stash/README.md

 # stash

-Random scripts without a home
+Random scripts I write to try new things